mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/mcrl2-gui/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are several tools that work on ``.lts`` files.
 In particular, they can be visualized using the tool ltsgraph.
-When starting :ref:`ltsgraph <ltsgraph>` (:menuselection:`Analysis --> ltsgraph`), the states and transitions occur at random places.
+When starting :ref:`tool-ltsgraph` (:menuselection:`Analysis --> ltsgraph`), the states and transitions occur at random places.
 The states and labels can be moved around using the left mouse button.
 By pushing the neaten button, a simple positioning algorithm will start